-Along with her husband, Tim, Janet enjoys camping, bonfires, and spending quality time with friends and family, including their daughters, Jennifer and Amber.
+Along with her husband, Janet enjoys camping, bonfires, and spending quality time with friends and family, including their daughters.
 When Janet finds time to relax, she enjoys shopping, card stamping, collecting country décor, and interior decorating.

 For inspiration and motivation, Janet draws on the wisdom of her two favorite quotes: “Nothing is impossible – the word itself says I’m possible,” and “You are stronger than you seem, braver than you believe, and smarter than you think.”